lowrycode/coin_tower_topple/project_planning.md

 I decided to build a maths-strategy game which expands on a simple game that my children and I enjoy playing on our way to school.
 My hope is that they will enjoy playing this game and develop their mathematical strategy skills further.

 Having learnt a little about machine learning algorithms, I was keen to explore these ideas further.
-The game is well suited to a technique called **Reinforcement Learning**, specifically *Q-Learning*, in which an AI plays against itself many times to learn the optimal moves which maximize its chances of winning the game.
+The game is well suited to a technique called **Reinforcement Learning**, specifically *Q-Learning*, in which an AI plays against itself many times to learn the optimal moves which maximise its chances of winning the game.

 ## How To Play The Game